paolo-torres/interview-prep/system_design/problems/01_url_shortening_service_like_tinyurl/01_url_shortening_service_like_tinyurl.md

 **Which cache eviction policy would best fit our needs?** When the cache is full, and we want to replace a link with a newer/hotter URL, Least Recently Used (LRU) can be a reasonable policy for our system.
 To further increase the efficiency, we can replicate our caching servers to distribute the load between them.

-**how can each cache replica be updated?** Whenever there is a cache miss, our servers would be hitting a backend database.
+**How can each cache replica be updated?** Whenever there is a cache miss, our servers would be hitting a backend database.
 Whenever this happens, we can update the cache and pass the new entry to all the cache replicas.

 ![flow_accessing_url](flow_accessing_url.png)